-- 3.1.1 The HRA process assesses the potential effects of a plan or project on the conservation objectives of sites designated under the Habitats8 and Birds9 Directives.
+- 3.1.1 The HRA process assesses the potential effects of a plan or project on the conservation objectives of sites designated under the Habitats7 and Birds8 Directives.
 These sites form a system of internationally important sites throughout Europe known collectively as the 'Natura 2000 Network'.
-In line with the Habitats Regulations, UK sites which were part of the Natura 2000 Network before leaving the EU, have become part of the National Site Network. - 3.1.2 The Habitats Regulations10 provide a definition of a European site at Regulation 8.
-These sites include Special Areas of Conservation (SAC), Sites of Community Importance, Special Protection Areas (SPA) and sites proposed to the European Commission in accordance with Article 4(1) of the Habitats Directive. - 3.1.3 In addition, policy in England and Wales notes that the following sites should also be given the same level of protection as a European site11.
-European sites together with sites set out in national policy (listed below) are referred to in England and Wales as a Habitats site12. - A potential SPA (pSPA); - A possible / proposed SAC (pSAC); - Listed and proposed Ramsar Sites (Wetland of International Importance); and - In England, sites identified or required as compensation measures for adverse effects on statutory Habitats sites, pSPA, pSAC and listed or proposed Ramsar sites. - 3.1.4 Regulation 63 of the Habitats Regulations notes a competent authority, before deciding to undertake, or give any consent, permission or other authorisation for, a plan or project, must make an appropriate assessment of the implications of the plan or project for that site in view of its site conservation objectives.
+In line with the Habitats Regulations, UK sites which were part of the Natura 2000 Network before leaving the EU, have become part of the National Site Network. - The Habitats Regulations9 provide a definition of a European site at Regulation 8.
+These sites include Special Areas of Conservation (SAC), Sites of Community Importance, Special Protection Areas (SPA) and sites proposed to the European Commission in accordance with Article 4(1) of the Habitats Directive. - 3.1.3 In addition, policy in England and Wales notes that the following sites should also be given the same level of protection as a European site10.
+European sites together with sites set out in national policy (listed below) are referred to in England and Wales as a Habitats site11. - A potential SPA (pSPA); - A possible / proposed SAC (pSAC); - Listed and proposed Ramsar Sites (Wetland of International Importance); and - In England, sites identified or required as compensation measures for adverse effects on statutory Habitats sites, pSPA, pSAC and listed or proposed Ramsar sites. - 3.1.4 Where a land use plan is likely to have a significant effect on a Habitats Site (either alone or in-combination) and is not directly connected with or necessary to the management of the Habitats site, Regulation 105 of the Habitats Regulations notes that the plan-making authority for that plan must, before the plan is given effect, make an appropriate assessment of the implications for the site in view of that site's conservation objectives.
 These tests are referred to collectively as a Habitats Regulations Assessment (HRA).